 FDR backups can be protected using FDRCRYPT, a recently released product that interfaces with FDR, FDRDSF, FDRABR and FDRAPPL backup programs.
 FDRCRYPT makes the backup data unreadable, unless the reader possesses the key to decrypt that data.

 You have several options for Key management; you can provide the encryption key yourself and make it consistent for a set of backups or you can use randomly generated keys.
 Randomly generated keys are different for each disk volser and backup time combination, so they are very secure.
 The keys are recorded in a key database, and if that key database is available then FDR and FDRABR will read it and automatically decrypt backups for recovery.
 This means you must have a process to independently store that key database, and retrieve it to your DR site when required.
 Finally, FDRCRYPT can use master keys that can be used to read encrypted backups if the normal keys are not available.
 Obviously, the master keys needs to be securely locked away for emergency use only.

 Encryption will use CPU resources, and the 'harder' the encryption, the more CPU will be required.
-FDRCRYPT offers four different levels of encryption so you can get the right balance between security and resource utilisation.
+FDRCRYPT offers five different levels of encryption so you can get the right balance between security and resource utilisation.
 Top level encryption is expensive in terms of CPU and elapsed time, and so is not appropriate for all backups.

 All of the encryption algorithms are implemented in software within FDRCRYPT modules and do not depend on any other installed encryption hardware or software; this ensures that your data can be decrypted at any disaster site.

 FDRCRYPT will automatically use the AES-128 hardware encryption feature that comes with the IBM z9-109, and tapes created using hardware encryption are fully compatible with the FDRCRYPT AES-128 software encryption.

 To use encryption you specify the type of encryption required as a keyword on the dump statement